Get monthly email updates when I add new resources to our Family Action Toolkits

 - Allistic = non-autistic.
 You can be neurodivergent (ADHD, dyslexic, etc.), but still allistic.

 - I am autistic.
 I have run out of patience from readers who come at me insisting I am mistaken on the autistic experience.
-Assuming I’m not autistic because I’m an adult, a woman, a person of color, and able to communicate effectively is ableist.
+Assuming I’m not autistic because I’m an adult, AFAB, a person of color, and able to communicate effectively is ableist.
 So don’t.

 - Always defer to the way an autistic person wants to be identified.
 However – the vast majority of autistic people prefer identity-first language (autistic) over person-first language, which comes with a cloud of shame that separates us from our neurology.

-- If use dissociative language like ‘has autism,’ ‘on the spectrum‘ ‘high/low functioning,’ ‘twice-exceptional/savant’ or ‘aspie/aspergers‘ it’s a red flag that you find being autistic something to be ashamed about, or that there is hierarchy of supremacy in disability.
-Cut it out.
+- If authors use dissociative language such as ‘has autism,’ ‘on the spectrum‘ ‘high/low functioning,’ ‘twice-exceptional/savant’ or ‘aspie/aspergers‘ it’s a red flag that they find being autistic something to be ashamed about, or that there is hierarchy of supremacy in disability.
+At the very least, they are brand-new to disability rights or are not listening to Neurodivergent folks on the ground doing the deeper legislative and policy work.
+Tread carefully with these folks, they are fragile and get angry if you suggest they are not ‘experts.’

-- When autistics use the phrase ‘has allism‘ or ‘has neurotypicality’ we’re making fun of ableists.
+- When autistics use the phrase ‘has allism‘ or ‘has neurotypicality’ we’re making fun of the way abelist neurotypicals talk about us.
+This is satire, don’t take it personally unless you are an ableist neurotypical.
+Then take it super personally.

 - I ABHOR autism books that center allistic characters…

 - …which is why I’m making this list first.
 There are SOOOO DAMN MANY of these.
-I need to get them out of the way so we can focus on books that center autistic characters and perspectives.
+I need to clear them out of my notes so we can focus on books that center autistic characters and perspectives.

 - These are destigmatizing books, created by and for allistic people to learn about autism.
 As you’d expect, most of them are garbage.